LeeDoor/game_webserver/docs/http_handler.md

     2. LIST WILL BE FINISHED AS PROJECT PROGRESS MOVE ON
 * **ApiFunctionExecutor** - launches execution of **ApiFunction**. in fact, this class is a wrapper over the **ApiFunction**, since first it runs all the verification functions to correlate the request data and the allowed data (for example, so that the request method is correct) and only then **ApiFunction** is executed.
 * **ApiFunction** - contains data built by **ApiFunctionBuilder**. it is just a function of api method.
+* **ResponseMaker** - bunch of functions for preparing http responses. moved this to separate cpp because it takes a lot of lines to form it up each time i need it

+all handlers have [ISerializer](https://github.com/LeeDoor/hex_chess_backend/blob/main/docs/serializer.md) object. this object can serialize/deserialize data to string and vice versa. made it with interface because i may want to change format from JSON to XML or smth in future.
 ## graph
 whole class system looks like this:
 ```mermaid